Introduction

 • How to interact with persons with disabilities who use assistive devices or require the assistance of service animals or support persons.

-• How to use assistive communication devices and other assistive devices available on the provider’s premises.
+• How to use assistive communication devices and other assistive devices available on the ministry’s premises.

-• What to do if a person with a disability is having difficulty accessing OPS goods and services.
+• What to do if a person with a disability is having difficulty accessing OPS goods, services or facilities.

-• New staff as well as those who take on new duties that involve interaction with the public or other third parties will receive training as part of their orientation; training will be provided as soon as is practicable upon an individual being assigned the applicable duties.
+• Training will be included as part of the orientation or onboarding processes for employees, volunteers and other persons who are new to the OPS as well as to employees, volunteers and other persons where new duties are assigned that involve interaction with the public or other third parties; training will be provided as soon as it is practicable upon the employee, volunteer or other person being assigned the applicable duties.

-• Training will also be provided on an ongoing basis when changes are made to the policies, practices and procedures governing the provision of goods or services to persons with disabilities.
+• Training will also be provided on an ongoing basis when material changes are made to the policies, practices and procedures governing the provision of ministry goods, services, or facilities to persons with disabilities.

 • All ministries will keep records of the accessibility training provided, including the dates on which training took place and the number of individuals to whom it was provided.